Harlan J. Brothers

 Bio:

-As an inventor, Harlan's successful designs run the technological gamut from the encryption-based Event Verification System (bought by a predominant IP portfolio firm) to the Bathtub Buddy water alarm (licensed to Salton, Inc.).
-As a mathematician and researcher, he has published numerous journal articles related to number theory and the fractal geometry of music.
-As a musician, he has performed, recorded, and composed in a wide range of genres.
-His experience as a Director of Technology, inventor, creative artist, researcher, educator, and technical design consultant gives him a unique, cross-disciplinary background as a problem solver and creative thinker.
+A technology developer and inventor with successful designs that run the gamut from an encryption-based Event Verification System (bought by a pre-eminent IP firm) to an automatic household water alarm (licensed to Salton, Inc.).
+A published mathematician and researcher with numerous journal articles related to number theory and the fractal geometry.
+Experienced Director of Technology, project manager, inventor, educator, researcher, writer, programmer, and technical design consultant.
+Possesses a unique, cross-disciplinary background as a problem solver, creative thinker, and effective communicator.

 Patents: